 Escape Rooms

-There are now multiple escape room businesses in town to escape.
+There are now multiple escape room businesses in town to have fun as a family.
 Instead of sitting in front of your TV or computer to play games this Spring Break, try out these fun adventure games in Indianapolis.
 Players solve puzzles and locate clues together resulting in great laughs with your teammates while you play.
 It is a fun activity for all ages, in any weather condition and for any occasion.

 Indy Fuel